 Rolling down the windows and turning off the AC can help.
 Reducing the overall electrical load on your vehicle could also make tiny improvements.
 Charge your cell phone at work instead of plugging into the cigarette lighter.
 If your vehicle has heated seats and other fancy electronics like GPS and DVD systems turn them off and measure the results.

 As I discussed on other pages in this increasing fuel economy section keeping up on your vehicle maintenance such as tire pressure, oil changes and installing a clean air filter will give you the best chance at achieving the highest gas mileage.

-Although you shouldn't have wild expectations I don't see why you shouldn't be able to achieve the numbers that were printed on the window sticker supplied from the EPA.
+Although you shouldn't have wild expectations, I don't see why you couldn't at least achieve the numbers printed on the window sticker supplied from the EPA.
 The city and highway mileage should be monitored and compared to those numbers at least once a year even if you're not interested in stretching your miles per gallon.

 Recording these numbers on a weekly basis can help motivate you to try to increase the figures.
 For me the best motivation is reducing the pain at the pump.
 My vehicle is equipped with an instant and average fuel mileage indicator I watch religiously.

 My girlfriend's car on the other hand does not have a fuel monitor computer.
 So we added one to help improve her driving habits.
-It is mounted in the center of her instrument cluster right in between her tachometer and speedometer.
+It's mounted in the center of her instrument cluster right in between her tachometer and speedometer.